valeriafloral/Abies_foliar_mycobiome/README.md

 **General**

-To characterize the fungal communities present inside the leaves of fir individuals exposed to high tropospheric ozone concentration.
+1. To characterize the diversity of fungal endophytes inside the leaves of health and damaged fir individuals through isolate in culture and Sanger sequencing.

-**Particular**

-1. To characterize the diversity of fungal endophytes within the leaves of health and damaged fir individuals through isolate in culture, Sanger sequencing and meta-barcoding.
+2. To characterize the diversity of fungal endophytes inside the leaves of health and damaged fir individuals through metatranscriptomic analysis.
 3. To search for fungal transcript in RNA-Seq transcriptomic data from healthy and damaged fir individuals to detect signals of differential expression and identify fungal genes involved in the resistance of tolerant individuals.